psurti/irest4j/README.md

 ## cREST4j client
 cREST ("connected REST") enables execution of dynamic sequence of REST calls connected to a server.
 For example, a sequence may look like: login, retrieve items and update an item.
 In this sequence a login call is performed via OAuth or Basic Auth then a GET REST call to retrieve a list of items.
-Using `jsonPath` extract a specific `id` and use the extracted `id` in the REST call via dynamic substitution to update the item.
+Using `jsonPath` expressions to extract a specific `id` crest4j can use the extracted `id` in the following REST call via dynamic substitution to update the item.

 ### Features
 - Ability drive sequence of calls using property files